junyoung-sim/portfolio/README.md

 ![alt text](https://github.com/junyoung-sim/portfolio/blob/main/res/result.png)

-The results above show that each time segment of the model's portfolio value corresponds closely to one of the N assets with the best return during that period and ends with a value close to the average value of all N assets, suggesting that the model acquired a momentum-based statistical arbitrage strategy.
+The results above show that each time segment of the model's portfolio value corresponds closely to one of the N assets with the best return during that period.
+The model's portfolio value also reaches closely to the average value of all N assets.
+These observations ultimately suggest that the model acquired a momentum-based statistical arbitrage strategy.

 ## References